 The “New Teaching” section is also comprised of smaller sections.
 I love that we can sit down for 7-12 minutes and complete one section, such as “Change the Word.”
 It’s a very short lesson, but anything over 15 minutes and Joseph’s eyes are too tired to continue.

 The “Read Aloud” reminder is helpful.
 We all know how important reading aloud is, but with a pile of kids in multiple grades to homeschool, sometimes this cuddly, happy activity gets pushed aside for other, more important subjects.
 Before we begin the lesson, Joseph picks a book off the shelf and sets it next to him as a reminder to us both that a story will be read once the lesson is complete—a little motivation for him.

 Homeschooling Joseph takes a lot of my brain power, and having the AAR script ready is such a blessing to my well-being.
 It’s one less activity I have to plan, and on hectic days it’s so nice to grab the bag, open the book, and begin.
 I wasn’t sure if I’d like that, but it helps me stay on track and not say too much.

 Experiencing a beginning reader read his first sentence out of a book is a joyful moment worthy of celebration.
 Hearing Joseph read his first sentence from the Run, Bug, Run! reader brought tears to my eyes, and I’m so happy All About Reading helped that happen.

 Do you have a child with Down syndrome or another significant learning disability?
-Jennifer would love to connect with you in the comments below.
+Jennifer and Heidi would love to hear from you in the comments below.